KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/oceanid/oceanid-frog.md

 ## Attacks

-* Can use various skills such as water splash, tackle, and pounce.
+* Can use various Skills such as water splash, tackle, and pounce.
 * Upon death, the frog creates a water bomb that explodes in a massive AoE at its' height level.